 The bottom of the screen asks you the item number you want to see or change.
 The cursor is at the first 0.
+Type a number for the data item you want to define or change (such as 2, for FIRST NAME).
 You are not required to type "leading" zeroes, and you may assign an item any number you wish.
 Color Profile always stores your items in correct numerical order.
-Use item numbers 2 through 124 for defining master record items and numbers 131 through 253 for defining subrecord items.
-For defining subrecord items, see Subrecords, page 112.
+Use item numbers 2 that for defining master record items and numbers 131 through 253 for defining subrecord items.
+For defining subrecord items, see the section of the manual entitled "Subrecords."